Police, Crime, Sentencing and Courts Act 2022: Control of protests

 Since 2019, there have been significant direct action campaigns by pressure groups in the UK.
 In April and October 2019, large protests were held by Extinction Rebellion, and the Black Lives Matter movement held large protests in the summer of 2020.
 In autumn 2021, significant protests were conducted by Insulate Britain.

 Some of these protests have involved disruptive direct action.
 The bill can be viewed as in response to Extinction Rebellion protests, whose activists used adhesives to attach themselves to public transport vehicles.
 In June 2020, the statue of philanthropist and slave trader Edward Colston was toppled during a Black Lives Matter protest.
 The statue was a Grade II listed structure, although four individuals charged with criminal damage for removing the statue were found not guilty at Bristol Crown Court on 5 January 2022.
 Activists from Insulate Britain have used adhesives to attach themselves to the road surface at entrances to the M25 Motorway.

-The new methods of direct action have been controversial.
-An opinion poll by YouGov in October 2019 found that 36% of those surveyed supported disruption to public transport by Extinction Rebellion, whilst 54% opposed.
-In one instance, members of the public removed the protesters from a train at Canning Town Underground Station.
-A YouGov poll in October 2019 found that 63% of those surveyed sympathised more with the commuters than the protestors, and 13% sympathised more with the protestors.
-In June 2020, a survey by Policy Exchange found that 25% of people are in favour of removing statues of individuals who earned significant wealth from the Transatlantic Slave Trade, whilst 65% believe that the statues should continue to stand.
-Opinion polling conducted by YouGov on 5–6 October 2021 found that 72% of those surveyed opposed the actions of Insulate Britain activists, with 18% supporting the actions, and 10% that did not know.

 According to the UK Government "the National Police Chief’s Council have expressed concerns that existing public order legislation is outdated and no longer appropriate for responding to the highly disruptive protest tactics used by some groups today".
 The government have further stated that "the measures in the Police, Crime, Sentencing and Courts Bill will improve the police’s ability to manage such protests, enabling them to balance the rights of protesters against the rights of others to go about their daily business, and to dedicate their resources to keeping the public safe".